visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 reply-all-type communications.

-For applicable incidents, the primary should prepare a set of bullets to form an outline of a *post-mortem* for the incident to be reviewed at VisIt_ project meetings.
+For applicable incidents, the primary should prepare a set of bullets to form an outline of a *post-mortem* for the incident to be reviewed at the next VisIt_ project meeting.

 The Backup's Role
 -----------------